JavaScript's New Private Class Fields, and How to Use Them — SitePoint

 m.#b = 0; // error - private property cannot be modified outside class

-Note that there’s no way to define private methods, getters and setters, although a TC39 stage 2: draft proposal suggests using a hash
+Note that there’s no way to define private methods, getters, or setters.
+A TC39 stage 3: draft proposal suggests using a hash

-# prefix on names.
+# prefix on names and it has been implemented in Babel.
 For example:

 class MyClass {